Dulet/shmup/README.md

 Game gets slightly harder every 20 seconds, with increased score

-D*ge juice spawns every 25 seconds, and enables autofire on top of increasing the bullet amount
+D*ge juice or souija doge spawns every 15 seconds, one gives you autofire for 10 seconds, another gives you extra bullet ammo and bullet speed